-Currently, at least 29 medical schools in the U.S. offer the MMI.
-The average length of an MMI day is about nine hours.
+Currently, at least 37 medical schools in the U.S. offer the MMI.
+A typical MMI day lasts about nine hours.

-If you have a morning interview, check-in can begin as early as 7:15 am which may include breakfast with medical students.
-After breakfast, the dean or assistant dean gives a welcome speech.
-If you are selected for the first shift of MMI’s, you will be introduced to the MMI style and given their school’s guidelines.
-Some schools allow you to have a pen and pad to take notes, others schools do not allow it.
+If you have a morning interview, check-in can begin as early as 7:15am which may include eating breakfast with medical students.
+After breakfast, the dean or assistant dean will generally give a welcome speech.
+If you are selected for the first shift of MMIs, you will be introduced to the MMI style and given the school’s guidelines.
+Some schools allow you to have a pen and pad to take notes, other schools do not allow it.
 If you are unsure about any guidelines, ask.
 Usually, there is a break before the MMI begins.

 After the MMI, lunch is provided and often hosted by medical students.
 After lunch, they often provide a tour of the school or a particular area of its facilities.
 Usually, there is a presentation at the very end with closing statements.

 One of the students I helped prepare for the MMI provided the feedback that “the mocks were very good at preparing me.”
 She emphasized the importance of being yourself and not stressing.
 While most schools do not rank you lower for being nervous, it often does not help you articulate your responses.

 - Avoid coffee or foods with high caffeine levels (like chocolate)